Undergraduate funding & awards

 The Mitacs Globalink Research Award provides $6,000 for senior undergraduate and graduate students in Canada to conduct 12–24-week research projects at universities overseas.

-The award will be made by the Senate Undergraduate Awards Adjudication Committee based upon the nomination of the Chair, Hellenic Studies and the Director, School of International Studies.
+The scholarship will be granted by the Senate Undergraduate Awards Adjudication Committee on the recommendation of the Director, School for International Studies.

 Dr. Alfredo E. Hurtado Memorial Essay Award